SSC-ICT-Innovatie/LearningLion/README.md

 <code>streamlit run streamlit_app.py</code><br>
 When this command is used, a browser session will open automatically

-### Ingesting and querying documents through a Flask User Interface
-The functionalities described above can also be used through a Flask User Interface.<br>
-The flask UI can be started in the activated virtual environment using commandline command:<br>
-<code>python flask_app.py</code>
-The Flask UI is tailored for future use in production and contains more insight into the chunks (used) and also contains user admin functionality among others.<br>
-For a more detailed description and installation, see the readme file in the  flask_app folder

 ### Evaluation of Question Answer results
 The file evaluate.py can be used to evaluate the generated answers for a list of questions, provided that the file eval.json exists, containing